Kuadrant/docs.kuadrant.io/docs/install-olm.md

 # Install and Configure Kuadrant and Sail via OLM using the kubectl CLI

-This document will walk you through setting up the required configuration to install kaudrant using [kustomize](https://kustomize.io/) or a tool that leverages kustomize such as kubectl along with OLM.
+This document will walk you through setting up the required configuration to install Kuadrant using [kustomize](https://kustomize.io/) or a tool that leverages kustomize such as kubectl along with OLM.
 It will also go through more advanced configuration options to enable building up a resilient configuration.
 You can view the full configuration built here: [Full AWS Example](https://github.com/Kuadrant/kuadrant-operator/tree/main/config/install/full-example-aws).